Zylann/SnowfeetFramework/README.md

 --------

 - Cross-platform (Windows, Linux, Mac)
-- Component-oriented design, using subsystems instead of Container-entities
+- Component-oriented design, using subsystems instead of container-entities
 - Sorted rendering with dynamic draw order
 - Texture atlases with frames and animation sequences
 - Simple audio system based on spatialized emitters and a listener
-- Aim to be easily versionnable by using JSON data files
+- Aim to be easily versionnable by using text (JSON) data files
 - Asset loader based on templates
 - Native interface designed for both gameplay and engine modification
 - TilEd JSON import http://www.mapeditor.org/